epics-extensions/c2dataviewer/README.md

 * Use time diff as X axes [Done]
     * Allow user to select time axis

-* Image initial resize and auto gain control
+* Image initial resize and auto gain control [Done]

 * Bug to fix updating rate drop caused by CPU spark during resizing for image